 - 1/4 C. Rolled Oats

-These cookies are a one-bowl operation. 🙂 I’ve added the ingredients to the list below in the order I put them in the bowl.
+- These cookies are a one-bowl operation. ????
+I’ve added the ingredients to the list in the order I put them in the bowl.

-First whisk the soy milk and ground flax together.
+- First whisk the soy milk and ground flax together.
 Then add the sugars, vanilla, and refined coconut oil.
-(If you haven’t read my blog post, I talk about refined vs. virgin coconut oil there.)
 Cream these ingredients together well.
 (If your coconut oil is room temperature, this will be easy.
 If it is totally liquefied, this will still work, but the dough will be a bit stickier to work with.)

-Mix in pinch of salt and cocoa powder until cocoa powder is completely integrated.
+- Mix in pinch of salt and some cocoa powder until cocoa powder is completely integrated.

-Sift in flour and baking soda together.
+- Sift in flour and baking soda together.
 (I always put my baking soda in the sifter with the flour ensuring a good mix.
-Don’t wanna do that?
-Just sprinkle the soda evenly over the flour in the bowl and mix well!)
+You could also use a fine mesh strainer.)